-36 At the peak of the bubble in 2004-2006, some private sector underwriters issued SISA (stated-income, stated assets), NINA (no income, no assets), and NINJA (no income, no job or assets) mortgages where borrowers did not have to show any proof of the income, assets, or employment that would be used to make their monthly mortgage payments.
+73 At the peak of the bubble in 2004-2004, some private sector underwriters issued SISA (stated-income, stated assets), NINA (no income, no assets), and NINJA (no income, no job or assets) mortgages where borrowers did not have to show any proof of the income, assets, or employment that would be used to make their monthly mortgage payments.

-37 Alt-A mortgages and payment option-ARMs were originally designed for borrowers who were self-employed and thus were unable to document income from an outside employer or who had income that was variable and thus variable payments would enable them to adjust mortgage payments to match seasonal income.
-The products may be useful in such specialized situations, however, during the relaxed underwriting of the past crisis these mortgage products were often used to qualify borrowers for a larger, more expensive home than their income could support, an untenable situation that overextended borrowers and put them at risk of losing their home.
+74 Alt-A mortgages and payment option-ARMS were originally designed for borrowers who were self-employed and thus were unable to document income from an outside employer or who had income that was variable and thus variable payments would allow them to adjust mortgage payments to match seasonal income.
+The products may be useful in specialized situations such as these, however, during the relaxed underwriting of the past crisis these mortgage products were often used to qualify borrowers for a larger, more expensive home than their income could support, an untenable situation that overextended borrowers and put them at risk of losing their home.

-retained the institutional capacity necessary to expand and provide countercyclical support when private capital withdrew from the market.
+in endorsements contracting as housing prices peaked, but FHA retained the institutional capacity necessary to expand and provide countercyclical support when private capital withdrew from the market.

-At the start of the first decade of the 2000s, FHA originations counted for more than 14 percent of mortgaged home purchases; by the middle of the decade FHA's share had fallen to less than 5 percent before growing to more than 30 percent of mort-gaged home purchase originations by the end of the decade.38
+At the start of the first decade of the 2000s, FHA originations counted for more than 14 percent of mortgaged home purchases; by the middle of the decade FHA's share had fallen to less than 5 percent before growing to more than 30 percent of mortgaged home purchase originations by the end of the decade.75

-IV-2.
-The Housing/Economic Contraction: FHA Helps Stop the Downward Spiral
+IV-2 The Housing/EconomicContraction: FHA Helps Stop the Downward Spiral

 As home prices peaked and began to decline, delinquencies increased and lenders withdrew credit from the conventional mortgage market in two ways: by lenders tightening underwriting standards and by the closure or bankruptcy of mortgage lenders.

-Tightening of underwriting standards by lenders is discussed further in this section (see exhibit IV-11, showing the sharp increase in the net share of senior loan officers reporting tighter underwriting conditions after late 2006).
+Tightening of underwriting standards by lenders is discussed later in this section (See Exhibit IV-11 showing the sharp increase in the net share of senior loan officers reporting tighter underwriting conditions after late 2006).

-Between 2007 and 2010, the Federal Deposit Insurance Corporation was appointed the receiver of 325 failed banks, a huge increase from their receivership count of 24 failed banks between 2000 and 2004.
-Fear in financial and housing markets reached a crescendo in September 2008 with the bankruptcy of Lehman Brothers, the fourth largest U.S. investment bank at the time, and the conservatorship of the GSEs, Fannie Mae and Freddie Mac, which were precipitated by rising losses on mortgage loans as defaults and foreclosures rose to historically high levels.
-Market turmoil and stress were very high as shown by the sharp increases in the delinquency and foreclosure levels in exhibit IV-2.
+Between 2007 and 2010, the Federal Deposit Insurance Corporation (FDIC) was appointed the receiver of 325 failed banks76, a huge increase from their receivership count of 24 failed banks between 2000 and 2004.
+Fear in financial and housing markets reached a crescendo in September 2008 with the bankruptcy of Lehman Brothers, the fourth largest U.S. investment bank at the time, and the conservatorship of the Government Sponsored Enterprises, Fannie Mae and Freddie Mac, which were precipitated by rising losses on mortgage loans as defaults and foreclosures rose to historically high levels.
+Market turmoil and stress were very high as shown by the sharp increases in the delinquency and foreclosure levels in Exhibit IV-2.